-The trees shall be planted in forest lands, mangrove and protected areas.
+The trees shall be planted in forest lands, mangroves, and protected areas.
 As well as ancestral domains, civil and military reservations.
-In addition urban areas under the greening plan of the local government units.
+In addition urban areas are under the greening plan of the local government units.
 Finally inactive and abandoned mine sites, and other suitable lands.

 These planted trees must be appropriate to the location!
 So climate and topography of the area are essential.
 So there will be a preference for the planting of indigenous tree species.